keras-team/keras/docs/sources/layers/core.md

 - __Arguments__:
     - __X__: Tensor.
 Input Tensor.
     - __train__: bool.
-Specifies whether output is computed in training mode or in testing mode, which can change the logic, for instance in there are any `Dropout` layers in the network.
+Specifies whether output is computed in training mode or in testing mode, which may. change the logic.
+For instance Dropout and regularization is not applied is testing mode.

 ```python